 This performance category promotes patient engagement and electronic exchange of information using certified electronic health record technology (CEHRT).
-This performance category is worth 25% of your MIPS Final Score for 2022.
-MIPS eligible clinicians report data on objectives and measures collected in their 2015 Edition CEHRT, the 2015 Edition Cures Update, or a combination of both.
+This performance category is worth 25% of your MIPS Final Score for 2023.

-MIPS eligible clinicians can use the following to collect and report their Promoting Interoperability data:
+MIPS eligible clinicians must use the following to collect and report their Promoting Interoperability data:

-- Technology certified to the 2015 Edition Cures Update criteria, or
+- Technology certified to the 2015 Edition Cures Update criteria.

 Not sure what Edition your EHR is?

 Search for your EHR on the Certified Health IT Product List (CHPL) website: https://chpl.healthit.gov/#/search.

 Do you think you might qualify for an exception for PI?

 You may qualify for a re-weighting of the Promoting Interoperability performance category (to 0% and Quality becomes 55% of your score) if you meet certain criteria: https://qpp.cms.gov/mips/exception-applications

 CMS will apply automatic re-weighting to the following, beginning with the 2023 performance period: